Program details are provided lower on the page.

 From global positioning technology that can follow the location of a car to sub-micron, integrated circuit (IC) chips that power today’s wireless and cellular technologies, electrical engineers are responsible for some of the world’s most exciting technological breakthroughs.
 CTU’s Electrical Engineering bachelor’s degree program is designed to help students prepare for a diverse range of engineering disciplines and the opportunity to develop important skills as they pursue their career path.

-A bachelor’s degree in Electrical Engineering focuses on teaching you to design, develop and test electrical and electronic devices, which are used in countless industries such as oil and gas extraction, computer systems design and related services, aerospace product and parts manufacturing and semiconductor and other electronic component manufacturing.1
+A bachelor’s degree in Electrical Engineering focuses on teaching you to design, develop and test electrical and electronic devices, which are used in countless industries such as telecommunications, manufacturing and engineering services.1

 Our Colorado Springs Electrical Engineering degree programs include: